 Use keywords in the title and description strategically.
-Targeting long-tail keywords in slides has particularly been found to do well (even in Google).
+Targeting long-tail keywords in slides has particularly been found to do well (even in search engine giant like Google).

-Step 3 – Promote the SlideShare presentation through your social media accounts.
+Step 3 – Promote the SlideShare presentation through your social networks.
 And, embed it in your blog post as well.

 Step 4 (Optional) – If it’s a relevant presentation displaying your work experience, you can also add it to your LinkedIn profile summary.